Sight to Behold

 Frosty Footbridge

-Need motivation to get outdoors this winter?
-Check out this spectacular scenery!
 Dan Pearson of Regina snapped this lovely shot on his morning walk along the Devonian Pathway through nearby A.E.
 Wilson Park.

 Iconic Symbol

-“I think when someone sees a CN train, they automatically think Canada,” says Anne Doerksen of Carrot River, Sask.
+“I think when someone sees a CN train, they automatically think Canada,” says Anne Doerksen of Carrot River, Saskatchewan.
 “I like the colours of the train against the white frosted trees in this photo.
 I’m reminded of years gone by when the old steam engine trains would roll across the vast Prairie landscape.”

 Competing Seasons

-“After a heavy overnight snowfall, this was the scene that greeted me the next morning,” shares Emiliano Joanes of St. Hubert, Que.
+“After a heavy overnight snowfall, this was the scene that greeted me the next morning,” shares Emiliano Joanes of St. Hubert, Quebec.
 “The trapped autumn leaves created an interesting composition which prompted me to snap the photo.”

 Back in the Day

-“While driving to Algonquin Park, I spotted this hockey rink on Opeongo Lake,” says Paul Sinclair of Lindsay, Ont.
+“While driving to Algonquin Park, I spotted this hockey rink on Opeongo Lake,” says Paul Sinclair of Lindsay, Ontario.
 “As I pulled my car over to take a pic, I flashed back to playing hockey every Saturday morning on a local pond.
 It brought back some of my fondest childhood memories.”

 Patriotic View